KonstErz/s_web_project/README.md

     . venv/bin/activate
     ```

-4. Go to the project folder and call the command to set all requirements:
+4. Call the command to set all requirements:

     ```
     bash commands_2.sh